SLDGroup/NN_Mass/README.md

 ## CNN
 ### CIFAR-10/100
-- Evaluate the test accuracy of MLP with self-defined topology/architecture
+- Train and evaluate the test accuracy of MLP with self-defined topology/architecture
 - usage:
     - python train_cifar.py  [arguments]